-Our session on September 10th will feature:
+Our session on September 10th featured:

 - Adaptations & Anxieties: with our daily routines still adapting to the ongoing threat of the virus, Simon Atkinson will share our latest analysis of public opinion around the world and look at how it is shaping behaviours.

 - The Role of Culture in a Global Crisis: recent experiences have underlined the importance of staying close to cultural drivers and local nuances.
 We will be hearing from Radhecka Roy how deep understanding of identities and values underpins good decision-making.

 - Affordable Indulgencies: we’ve been revisiting the question of how to grow premium brands during a recession.
 Colin Ho’s analysis finds that a little happiness can go a long way…